Just asking! Trump floats Korea border idea

 - Read the Korean declaration in full

 A meeting at Peace House would make life easy for Mr Kim, for whom foreign travel is exceedingly rare.
-It was not until last month that he made his first foreign trip as president, travelling to China in a bulletproof train so heavy its maximum speed is just 37mph.
+It was not until last month that he made his first foreign trip as leader, travelling to China in a bulletproof train so heavy its maximum speed is just 37mph.

 It would also save the North the potential embarrassment of having to borrow a plane.
 There are reports that none of North Korea's aging fleet of state aircraft would be capable of reaching some of the further away locations suggested for the US summit.